dguyhasnoname/CKAD-TheHardWay/exercises/basic/service_and_networking.md

     <details><summary>steps</summary>

-    Create the pod with appropriate labels.
+    Create the pod with appropriate labels and then run the command to access the service.
     <p>

     ```bash
     kubectl run busybox --rm -ti --labels="access=true" --image=busybox -- /bin/sh
     ```
     </p>
+    Command to access the service.
     <p>

     ```bash